How to respond to negative and positive app reviews

 Strategy 1: Reply to all reviews

 Monitor all the reviews in the app store you receive.
 It’s especially important for a new app, as the reviews help to get feedback right from the start, or after a new feature launch.
 In a way, it can be referred to as a customer development methodology: what users are new, how fast they learned to work with a product, what they liked or didn’t like, etc.

 After the app launch, replying fast is not as crucial as replying right.
 The focus must be on users’ opinions and helping them to learn how to use an app.
 If they’re not able to figure out how to use it and you don’t assist them properly, they will definitely go to your competitors.
 New users will only see problems and negative reviews when visiting your app page, which will drop the conversion rate.

 How to start

 Start following reviews on Slack, Discord, or email.
 Choose the services that will enable you to send replies easily — the faster you get notified about the problem, the faster your team will be able to handle it.
 You can also write to your users that you have been currently working on fixing the issues.

 Android developers are able to get feedback from alpha and beta testers even before publishing their apps.
 Access to reviews is available through Slack and the console, which makes it possible to start replying right away.
 Beta reviews are considered as working with users, the only difference being that they are not published on Google Play and don’t affect ratings and rankings.

 More on how to respond to reviews after the app launch using the example of the Babycare & Breastfeeding app here.

 Strategy 2: Reply to Featured/Helpful reviews

-Use this method when there are few app reviews (more than 50 reviews per week), and when negative ones are less than 10% (1–2*)
+Use this reputation management strategy when there are few app reviews (more than 50 reviews per week), and when negative ones are less than 10% (1–2*)